 Courses: Research projects may be incorporated into a regular course, an independent study, a research essay, or other academic project.

-Cost: The URF provides basic funding to support student research.
+Value: The URF provides basic funding to support student research up to $2,500.

 Application: For application forms and further information, please see the URF website: www.artsci.utoronto.ca/current/scholarships/undergraduate-research-fund